 - Submissions may appear one or two times and must be received by noon the day before the first requested post.
 We suggest announcements to appear once a few days before the event or deadline and again either the day of or the day before.
 When completing the form specify the two post dates.

 - The form allows a maximum of 800 characters, approximately 135 words.
 Lengthy submissions with complex formatting should be posted on a website.
 Daily email will provide a brief introduction and a link to the site.
 You will be asked to submit a url — Web address — in the form.

-- For assistance in publishing information on your website, contact your department's Web editor or Barbara Button, university Web coordinator, at ext.
-2284.
+- For assistance in publishing information on your website, contact your department's Web editor or Gary Schuster, university Web coordinator and digital marketing specialist, at ext.
+2282.
 [Instructions for posting Word documents and PDFs on the Web]

 Daily email helpful hints: